hskang9/microservice.rs/README.md

-# Rust GraphQL Microservice
+# microservice.rs

-A containerized graphql microservice starter with rust
+A graphql microservice container which is completely written with rust

 ## Components